SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 using the WorkflowRunReporter plugin.
 This will let you script the monitoring of workflow runs.

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-accession 7
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-accession 1

-In this example all the status information for workflows with workflow accession 7 are printed out to a file in the local directory, for example
+In this example all the status information for workflows with workflow accession 1 are printed out to a file in the local directory, for example
-<tt>20130414_201452__workflow_7.csv</tt>.
+<tt>20130414_201452__workflow_1.csv</tt>.
 This includes several columns of
 interest including the status of the workflow, the output file types, and their locations in S3 or the file system.
 You can use this information to automate the checking of workflows and the retrieval of the results!

-Alternatively, you can just get the status of a particular workflow run, for example, the workflow run accession printed when you launched the workflow with the WorkflowLauncher(for example SWID: 30182).
+Alternatively, you can just get the status of a particular workflow run, for example, the workflow run accession printed when you launched the workflow with the WorkflowLauncher(for example SWID: 11).
 You can also skip the output file by just using the <tt>--stdout</tt> option which is helpful if you are scripting on top of this command.

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-run-accession 30182 --stdout
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --workflow-run-accession 11 --stdout

 In the output from the above command you will see accessions for each workflow run.
 If the status is “failed” you can download the stderr and stdout from the workflow run.
-This is how you might do that for a workflow_run with an accession of SWID: 30182:
+This is how you might do that for our workflow_run with an accession of SWID: 11 (Note that there is no useful output in our tutorial after the workflow completes successfully):

-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 30182 --wr-stderr
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 11 --wr-stderr
-	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 30182 --wr-stdout
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.WorkflowRunReporter -- --wra 11 --wr-stdout

-Again, this command automatically creates output files for stderr and stdout, for example <tt>20130414_202120__workflowrun_30182_STDERR.csv</tt>.
+Again, this command automatically creates output files for stderr and stdout, for example <tt>20130414_202120__workflowrun_11_STDERR.csv</tt>.
 You can use the <tt>--stdout</tt> option if you wish to skip the output file and just write to the terminal.